 - Mid-December to End of January [Australia, South America]

 To get a better price, you should avoid traveling during this period in Colombia.
-However, if you’re from Europe, it’s possible to get cheap flight to Colombia in January and vice versa [USA traveling in July for example]
+However, if you’re from Europe, it’s possible to get a cheap flight to Colombia in January and vice versa for the Americans

 Concept 3: Be flexible